Zen Tricksters

 The Zen Tricksters are an American Grateful Dead cover band.
-For almost thirty years, the Zen Tricksters have been playing Grateful Dead covers and jam band music, as well as derivative original songs.
+For over forty years, the Zen Tricksters have been playing Grateful Dead covers and jam band music, as well as derivative original songs.
 The band started out as the Volunteers, playing small venues around New York's Long Island.
 At its core, the band has been composed of Jeff Mattson on lead guitar and vocals, for most of its history, Tom Circosta on rhythm guitar and vocals, and Klyph Black on bass and vocals.